jrcaranddang/sth/README.md

 o        - The network TYPE (i.e. facebook) for which the post is scheduled o        - Some kind of indication of its approval status
-    - Should have the following interactions:
-        - "Click" on a list item should bring up a small dialog box showing:
+    - Should have the following interactions: o        - "Click" on a list item should bring up a small dialog box showing:
             - The full message text
             - The date/time for which the post is scheduled
             - The network TYPE (i.e. facebook) for which the post is scheduled